CIS700-Procedural-Graphics/Project5-Shaders/README.md

     Took the approximate horizontal derivative (Gx) of 6 neighboring pixels, took the approximate vertical derivative (Gy) of 6 neighboring pixels.
 Applied Gx and Gy to the 6 neighboring pixel colors respectively, and added them up.
 Took the square root of the sum of the squares of Gx and Gy, set it as the output color.

 - Bloom:

+	First did a render pass on the original image to isolate pixels that have a brightness greater than the threshold.
+Then used a second render pass to gaussian blur the isolated pixels.
+Lastly, I used a third render pass to composite the original image and the blurred bright pixels to produce the bloom effect.